amorris-hillspire/apex-style-guide/index.md

 ## 1 - Introduction

-This document serves as the **complete** definition of NimbleUser's coding standards for source code in the [Apex Programming Language](https://developer.salesforce.com/page/Apex_Code:_The_World's_First_On-Demand_Programming_Language).
-An Apex source file is described as being _in NimbleUser Style_ if and only if it adheres to the rules herein.
+This document serves as the **complete** definition of Hillspire's coding standards for source code in the [Apex Programming Language](https://developer.salesforce.com/page/Apex_Code:_The_World's_First_On-Demand_Programming_Language).
+An Apex source file is described as being _in Hillspire Style_ if and only if it adheres to the rules herein.

 Like other programming style guides, the issues covered span not only aesthetic issues of formatting, but other types of conventions or coding standards as well.
-However, this document focuses primarily on the **hard-and-fast rules** that we follow universally, and avoids giving _advice_ that isn't clearly enforceable (whether by human or tool).
+Wherever possible, this document focuses on the **hard-and-fast rules** that we follow universally, bot sometimes _advice_ that may not be clearly enforceable is included.

-This is a fork of the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html), adapted and ported to the Apex Programming Language by [Craig Ceremuga](https://github.com/cceremuga) with the immensely helpful input and feedback of the entire NimbleUser technical consulting and engineering staff.
+This is a fork of the [NimbleUser Style Guide](https://nimbleuser.github.io/apex-style-guide/), which is a fork of the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html), adapted and ported to the Apex Programming Language by [Craig Ceremuga](https://github.com/cceremuga).

-Collaborators are welcome and the Markdown source code can be found on the [NimbleUser GitHub organization](https://github.com/NimbleUser/apex-style-guide/).

 ### 1.1 - Terminology notes